(click to enlarge)

 - Olive oil should be the main source of fat, but lean animal proteins such as eggs, fish, and seafood are also permitted.

-- Sugar and sweets should be limited; However small amounts aren’t harmful.
+- Sugar and sweets should be limited, although small amounts aren’t harmful.

 Other recommendations include limiting meats and sweets, consuming moderate amounts of poultry, eggs, and dairy weekly, consuming fish and seafood several times a week, and basing all meals on fruits, vegetables, whole grains, olive oil, beans, nuts, seeds, and herbs.